 The house on Saturday exceeded an invoice in amending the Jammu and Kashmir Transfer of Property Act, Samvat 1977.
-The bill changed into added by using Minister for Revenue, Haj, and Auqaf, Parliamentary Affairs Abdul Rehman Veeri, and after thorough discussion, the invoice was surpassed via voice vote.
-While explaining the announcement of objects and reasons to amend the Bill, the Minister stated that the switch of immovable belongings in the State is governed by using the Jammu and Kashmir Transfer of Property Act (Samvat) 1977.
+The Bill was added by using Minister for Revenue, Haj, and Auqaf, Parliamentary Affairs Abdul Rehman Veeri, and after thorough discussion, the invoice was surpassed via voice vote.
+While explaining the announcement of objects and reasons to amend the Bill, the Minister stated that the switch of immovable belongings in the State is governed using the Jammu and Kashmir Transfer of Property Act (Samvat) 1977.

 While explaining the assertion of objects and motives to amend the Bill, the Minister said that the switch of immovable belongings inside the State is governed using the Jammu and Kashmir Transfer of Property Act (Samvat) 1977.
 While explaining the assertion of objects and motives to amend the Bill, the Minister said that the switch of immovable belongings inside the State is governed using the Jammu and Kashmir Transfer of Property Act (Samvat) 1977.

-He said Section 139 of the said Act prohibits the switch of immovable assets in favor of non-permanent citizens of the state.
-He but stated, Section 140 of the Act carves out an exception in which beneath switch and rent of immovable belongings is authorized in favor of diverse Corporations, Companies, Boards, Societies and Institutions who aren’t herbal persons however simplest legal entities.
-The transfer of immovable belongings in favor of such institutions is possible simplest if such Corporations/Boards are blanketed in Section a hundred and forty of the Transfer of Property Act.
+He said Section 139 of the said Act prohibits the switch of immovable assets in favor of non-permanent citizens of the State.
+He stated that Section 140 of the Act carves out an exception in which under control and rent of immovable belongings is authorized in favor of diverse Corporations, Companies, Boards, Societies, and Institutions who aren’t herbal persons, however simplest legal entities.
+The transfer of immovable belongings in favor of such institutions is simplest if such Corporations/Boards are blanketed in Section hundred and forty of the Transfer of Property Act.

-The Minister stated that the Jammu and Kashmir Energy Development Agency (JAKEDA), working underneath the administrative management of the Science and Technology Department, is remitted with merchandising, improvement, and implementation of Small Hydro Projects and Renewable Energy Projects inside the State.
-The Minister stated that to permit switch and lease of land in favor of JAKEDA, Section one hundred forty of the Jammu and Kashmir Transfer of Property Act (Samvat) 1977 needs to be amended business enterprise in the exemption class.
+The Minister stated that the Jammu and Kashmir Energy Development Agency (JAKEDA), working under the administrative management of the Science and Technology Department, is remitted for merchandising, improvement, and implementation of Small Hydro Projects and Renewable Energy Projects inside the State.
+The Minister stated that to permit the switch and lease of land in favor of JAKEDA; Section one hundred forty of the Jammu and Kashmir Transfer of Property Act (Samvat) 1977 needs to be amended for business enterprise in the exemption class.
 The residence exceeded the invoice thru a voice vote.
 GKNN

 In March 2014, the California Appellate Court issued an opinion in Richman v.
 Hartley (2014) 224 Cal.App.4th 1182 clarifies that California law calls for actual property dealers to offer a ‘Transfer Disclosure Statement’ (TDS) to the purchaser if the assets are mixed-use belonging.
 A ‘mixed-use property is belongings that incorporate each residential and commercial upgrade.
 The Buyer got smaller with the Seller to shop for Seller’s actual assets in Ventura, California.